On the program

 Will I be able to live on campus at the overseas university?

 Students generally choose to live in residential colleges on their host university campuses (very common in North America).

-It is recommend that you choose on-campus accommodation if it is available; it is the best way to meet local students and to become involved in university life.
+It is recommended that you choose on-campus accommodation if it is available; it is the best way to meet local students and get involved in university life.

-Quite often the housing application will be a part of your application to your host university, but this depends on each institution — some universities require a separate application for housing.
+Application for housing is often included as part of your application to your host university, but this will depend on the institution — some universities require a separate application for housing.

 - Departure Date = date of your departure

 - Prog Start Date = Program start date

 - Mid Sem Start = Mid semester start date

 - Mid Sem End = Mid semester end date